spyridon-ninos/javafx-springboot-example/README.md

-The general functionality is that it presents an empty window with a button that, when pressed, fetches a list of data items from a remote servie.
+The general functionality is that it presents an empty window with a button that, when pressed, fetches a list of data items from a remote service.
 For the purpose of this example, we fetch sports events.
 In order to have this working, you need to have the [simple-json-web-service](https://github.com/spyridon-ninos/simple-json-web-service) running (with the default settings; if not then adjust the application.yml file on both apps).